Paying for PrEP

 This program provides different levels of coverage based on your household income:

-• If you are single and earn $19,300 or less after taxes or you are part of a couple with a combined yearly income of $32,300 or less after taxes, you will pay up to $2 each time your fill your prescription.
+• If you are single and earn $25,000 or you are part of a couple with a combined yearly income under $41,500, you will pay up to $2 each time your fill your prescription.

-• If you are single and earn more than $19,300 after taxes or you are part of a couple with a combined yearly income of more than $32,300 after taxes, you will pay the first $100 of all your prescription costs per person each year and then up to $6.11 for each prescription filled or refilled.
+• If you are single and earn $25,000 or more or you are part of a couple with a combined yearly income of more than $41,500, you will pay the first $100 of all your prescription costs per person each year and then up to $6.11 for each prescription filled or refilled.

 Federal Programs